 - When is rent due?

 Rent is due at the time and place agreed upon by the landlord and tenant.
-Unless they agree to a different arrangement, rent is due at the beginning of the month and will be paid in equal monthly installments.
+Unless they agree to a different arrangement, rent is due at the beginning of any term for 1 month or less, while 1 month’s rent must be payable at the beginning of each month of a longer term.
 (25 Del.
 C § 5501(b))

 - Does rent need to be paid using a certain method of payment?

 No. There is no Delaware law requiring a certain payment method for rent.
 However, if a landlord accepts cash payment for rent, the landlord must give the tenant a receipt for that payment within 15 days.
+Landlord shall maintain the record of all cash receipts for rent for a period of 3 years.
 (25 Del.
 C § 5501(e))

 - Can landlords charge late fees when rent is late?